-Where two or more applications cannot otherwise be separated, random allocation will be used to decide who is allocated a place.
+Where two or more applications cannot otherwise be separated, random allocation will be used to decide who is allocated a place - see page 11.

 Whitefriars Primary School

 The Published Admission Number (PAN) for the Reception year of entry is 60.